Ukrainian drone attacks on Russia's Tula region - Global Banking & Finance Review

 One drone entered Latvia for a short time during the alert, the army said.

-History of Stray Drones in the Baltics
+Background: Stray Drones in the Baltics

-Since March, several stray Ukrainian drones have entered the air space of NATO members Latvia, Lithuania and Estonia which border Russia and its ally Belarus.
+Since March, several stray Ukrainian drones have entered the airspace of NATO members Latvia, Lithuania and Estonia which border Russia and its ally Belarus.

-Kyiv consistently said the stray drones were launched to strike military targets in Russia, but confused by Russian interference.
+Kyiv consistently said the stray drones were launched to strike military targets in Russia, but were confused by Russian interference.

 Some of the drones crashed and exploded, including two drones which hit and caused fire at a Latvian oil storage facility on May 7.